newhuo-tech/trade-docs/source/index.html.md

 Actually ,colo corresponds to a vpc node, which directly connects to  private network of huobi's future, so it will reduce the latency between the client and the Huobi future server (bypassing the CDN)

-huobi future and huobi swap have the same colo, so the domain name connecting the USDT Margined swap api and the future api are the same.
+huobi future and huobi swap have the same colo, so the domain name connecting the USDT Margined Contracts api and the future api are the same.

 Note : Colo needs to use api.hbdm.com for signature(authentication) to avoid getting 403 error: Verification failure.

 ### Q6: Why does signature verification return failure (403: Verification failure) ?

-The signature process of USDT Margined swap is similar to huobi future and coin margined swap .
+The signature process of USDT Margined Contracts is similar to huobi future and coin margined swap .
 In addition to the following precautions,please refer to the swap or future demo to verify whether the signature is successful.
 Please check your own signature code after demo verification is successful.
 The coin margined  swap code demo is <a href=https://docs.huobigroup.com/docs/coin_margined_swap/v1/en/#code-demo>here</a>.
 The future code demo is <a href=https://docs.huobigroup.com/docs/dm/v1/en/#code-demo>here</a>.
-The USDT Margined Swap code demo is <a href=https://docs.huobigroup.com/docs/usdt_swap/v1/en/#code-demo>here</a>.
+The USDT Margined Contracts code demo is <a href=https://docs.huobigroup.com/docs/usdt_swap/v1/en/#code-demo>here</a>.

 1. Check if the API key is valid and copied correctly.
 2. Check if the IP is in whitelist